How to Stay Organized at Work – 9 Simple Steps

 9. Be agile

 The Merriam-Webster dictionary defines ‘agile’ as “marked by ready ability to move with quick, easy grace.”

 In project management, Agile is a methodology, “an iterative and incremental approach to delivering requirements throughout the project life cycle,” according to the Association for Project Management.
-At the core, agile project management projects should exhibit central values and behaviors of trust, flexibility, empowerment, and collaboration.”
+At the core, agile projects should exhibit central values and behaviors of trust, flexibility, empowerment, and collaboration.”

 Being agile in project management means that your plan should be flexible.
 Staying organized doesn’t mean your plan must be rigid; establish priorities in projects and work your task list, and then look for feedback–from both your team and your data–and be ready to adjust.